Print

 Will We See These High-Performance Hybrid Concepts In Production Cars?

-According to his dissertation, these designs were developed in partnership with a major high-performance car company.
+According to his dissertation, Dan developed these designs in partnership with a major high-performance car company.
 Dan continues to refine his design, noting other concepts are possible using a system-level framework such as the one he created in Figure 1.
 So sometime maybe in the not so distant future, performance vehicle drivers may achieve that driving nirvana of speed, range and fuel economy in their favorite sportscar.

 For more information, check out Dan’s web site at: DanDorsch.mit.edu.